junior-path/learning-checklists/checklists/from-zero-to-ruby-on-rails.md

 At this level, you're learning very general concepts about many different topics, without diving into any of them.
 You're trying to make sense of it all.

+Start with some concepts:

 - [ ] HTML: what's its purpose?
 Create an HTML file in your computer and show an image in that page.
 - [ ] CSS: what's its purpose?
 Create a CSS stylesheet in an HTML page, and change some colors to get a basic understanding of how it's used.
+- [ ] HTTP: What is HTTP?
+Why was it created?
+Where is it used?
-- [ ] HTTP: describe an HTTP request cycle.
-What's a request?
-What's a response?
-What are HTTP status codes?
-What are HTTP request/response headers?
+- [ ] HTTP: describe an HTTP request cycle (request, response, status codes, headers, body).
+[This article](https://blog.skylight.io/the-lifecycle-of-a-request/) is good and clear on this subject.
+- [ ] Basics on how to use the Unix (Linux/Mac) terminal, how to list files, change and create directories.
+- [ ] Know how to create a Ruby file in the terminal and execute it.
+- [ ] JSON: understand what it is and memorize its format.

+It's also important to look at some very basic data structures and algorithms.

+- [ ] What is the purpose of data structures?
+List some data structures.
+- [ ] What is a graph?
+What are some general problems in society that can be modeled as graphs?
+- [ ] What is a binary search?

+Continue with some concepts:

 - [ ] OOP: Understand the concept of Object Oriented Programming and classes.
 - [ ] Ruby: have seen syntax for functions (`def`), classes (`class`) and how to instance objects.
 - [ ] Ruby: what is an array?
 What is a hash?
 What's the difference between the two?
 - [ ] Understand what is Git.
 - [ ] Understand what is Github.
 - [ ] Understand what is a database.
-- [ ] Basics on how to use the Unix (Linux/Mac) terminal, how to list files, change and create directories.
+- [ ] Explain what is a Ruby gem.

 Then, it's important to understand the basic structure of a Ruby on Rails application.
 [This tutorial](https://guides.rubyonrails.org/getting_started.html) goes through some of the items below and is recommended.

+- [ ] What is Ruby on Rails?
+Why was it created?
+Why is it used instead of just regular Ruby or HTML?
 - [ ] Basics about Routes: what are `resources`, `root_path`, `rake routes`
 - [ ] Basics about Controllers: what are the 7 actions?
 How are model instances loaded in controllers?
 - [ ] Basics about Views: how are view files organized?
 Understand what is ERB.
 How is Ruby code injected inside views?
 What are helpers and how do you use them?